-In the winter polar stratosphere, the solar cycle (SC) signal was thought to be detectable only when the data are stratified according to the phase of the equatorial Quasi-Biennial Oscillation (QBO) (Labitzke 1987; Labitzke and van Loon 1988).
+are stratified according to the phase of the equatorial quasi-biennial oscillation (QBO; Labitzke 1987; Labitzke and van Loon 1988, hereafter LvL88).
 Why this is so has never been explained, and this has created confusion as to the mechanism of the solar cycle response in the stratosphere.
 Is the QBO essential for the amplification of the solar cycle signal?
 What is the dynamical mechanism linking the two phenomena?
-A prevailing school of thought (see recent discussions in Labitzke (2003) and Labitzke (2004)) believes that the structure of the solar cycle response takes different forms according to the phase of the QBO.
+A prevailing school of thought [see recent discussions in

+Labitzke (2003) and Labitzke (2004)] believes that the structure of the solar cycle response takes different forms according to the phase of the QBO.
 A different possibility, which we shall explore here, is that the solar cycle influence is not intricately tied to the QBO mechanism.
-The solar cycle merely represents an "additional" perturbation, comparable in magnitude to the QBO, to the least perturbed state of the polar stratosphere, which is represented by the state of solar minimum (denoted by SC-min) and westerly QBO (denoted by wQBO)1
+The solar cycle merely represents an "additional" perturbation, comparable in magnitude to the QBO, to the least-perturbed state of the polar stratosphere, which is represented by the state of solar minima (denoted by SC-min) and westerly QBO (denoted by wQBO).

-The variation of total solar irradiance over an 11-year solar cycle is known to be small, having been measured by satellites at approximately 0.1% of the solar constant (Willson et al. 1986; Lean 1991).
+The variation of total solar irradiance over an 11-vr solar cycle is known to be small, having been measured by satellites at approximately 0.1% of the solar constant (Willson et al. 1986; Lean 1991).
 It is generally accepted that a dynamical amplifier to the radiative forcing is needed to account for the observed solar cycle signal in the lower atmosphere (the lower stratosphere and the troposphere).
 The variability in the solar ultraviolet wavelengths is larger, at approximately a few percent.
 Energy at these wavelengths is absorbed by ozone, which is abundant in the stratosphere.
-It follows then that the atmosphere's solar cycle response should be largest over the lower latitudes in the stratosphere, where the solar radiation is strong.
-Both models (e.g., Haigh 1996) and observation (Labitzke 2001; Haigh 2003; Hood and Soukharev 2003; Crooks and Gray 2005) found a tropical solar cycle signal of about 1.5-2 °K in the upper stratosphere and 0.5-1 °K in the lower stratosphere.
+It follows then that the atmosphere's solar cycle response should be largest over the lower latitudes in the stratosphere where the solar radiation is strong.
+Both models (e.g., Haigh 1996) and observation (Labitzke 2001; Haigh 2003; Hood and Soukharev 2003; Crooks and Gray 2005) found a tropical solar cycle signal of about 1.5-2 K in the upper stratosphere and 0.5-1 K in the lower stratosphere.
 Yet the largest signal is found during winter over the pole (Labitzke 2001), where the solar radiation is the least.
-The magnitude of the solar cycle warming (as compared to solar min) during the polar night is about 7 °K, from solar min to solar max (see later in this paper), which is much larger than that observed over the tropics and larger than can be explained by radiative consideration alone.
+The magnitude of the solar cycle warming during the polar night is about 7 K, from solar minimum to solar maximum (see later in this paper), which is much larger than that observed over the Tropics and larger than can be explained by radiative consideration alone.